miskfi/beat_detection/README.md

 ### Download the data

-The dataset is be downloaded automatically via the `mirdata` package (see the Jupyter notebook).
+The dataset will be downloaded automatically via the `mirdata` package (see the Jupyter notebook).